Glen Russell Station

 Project Information:

-Glen Russell Station is a Savanna Fire Management project located approximately 33km west-north-west of Mareeba in Far North Queensland.
-Registered in July 2015, the project covers a substantial area of 27,558 hectares situated within the Mareeba Shire.
-The station is positioned in the transition zone between the wet tropics and the drier western savanna, lying roughly 95km west of Cairns.
+Glen Russell Station is a Savanna Fire Management project located approximately 28km west of Mareeba in the Tablelands region of Far North Queensland.
+Registered in July 2015, the project covers a substantial area of 27,558 hectares situated near the Walsh River and the historic Hodgkinson goldfields.

-The project operates under the Savanna Fire Management methodology, which involves strategic burning of savanna areas during the early dry season (EDS).
-By conducting planned, cool burns early in the year, the project aims to reduce fuel loads and prevent high-intensity, uncontrolled wildfires during the late dry season (LDS).
-This shift in burning regimes reduces the emission of potent greenhouse gases like methane and nitrous oxide.
-Notably, this specific project covers both "high" and "low" rainfall zones, requiring distinct calculation variances for emissions abatement across the property.
+The project operates under the Savanna Fire Management methodology, which involves strategic, planned burning of savanna landscapes during the early dry season.
+By conducting these cooler, controlled burns, the project aims to reduce the fuel load that would otherwise feed intense, high-emission wildfires during the late dry season.
+This shift in fire regime reduces overall greenhouse gas emissions and protects biodiversity.